febouana/42-libft/README.md

 # 42-Libft
 <br>

-Libft is one of the first projects in the 42 curriculum, focusing on reimplementing essential C library functions to deepen our understanding of memory manipulation, string operations, and linked lists.
-The goal is to create a personal library that can be reused in future projects.<br>
+Libft is one of the first projects in the 42 curriculum, focusing on reimplementing essential C library functions based on their behavior as described in the man pages.
+This helps deepen our understanding of memory manipulation, string operations, and linked lists.
+The goal is to create a personal library that can be reused in future projects.
 <br>

 ## How to use